Nonparametric methods for doubly robust estimation of continuous treatment effects: Main results

-Under the assumptions of Theorem 3, the proposed local linear estimator is asymptotically normal after appropriate scaling and centering.
+Under the assumptions of Theorem 3, the proposed estimator is asymptotically normal after appropriate scaling and centering.
 However, the scaling is by the square root of the local sample size $\sqrt{nh}$ rather than the usual parametric rate $\sqrt{n}$.
-This slower convergence rate is one of the costs of making fewer assumptions, although one could equally say the cost of obtaining better efficiency (e.g., parametric rates of convergence) is less robust results; thus we have a typical bias-variance trade-off.
-As in standard nonparametric regression settings, although the estimator is consistent it is not quite centered at the true mean $\theta(a)$; there is a bias term of order $O(h^2)$, denoted $b_h(a)$.
-In fact the estimator is centered at the smoothed version of the effect curve $\theta^*_h(a)=\mathbf{g}_{ha}(a)^\T \boldsymbol\beta_h=\theta(a)+b_h(a)$.
+This slower convergence rate is a cost of making fewer assumptions (equivalently, the cost of better efficiency would be less robustness); thus we have a typical bias-variance trade-off.
+As in standard nonparametric regression, the estimator is consistent but not quite centered at $\theta(a)$; there is a bias term of order $O(h^2)$, denoted $b_h(a)$.
+In fact the estimator is centered at a smoothed version of the effect curve $\theta^*_h(a)=\bg_{ha}(a)^\T \boldsymbol\beta_h(a)=\theta(a)+b_h(a)$.
 This phenomenon is ubiquitous in nonparametric regression, and complicates the process of computing confidence bands.
-It is sometimes assumed that the bias term is $o(1\sqrt{nh})$ and thus asymptotically negligible (e.g., by assuming $h=o(n^{-1/5})$ so that $nh^5 \rightarrow 0$); this is called undersmoothing and technically allows for the construction of valid confidence bands around $\theta(a)$.
-However, undersmoothing sacrifices variance at the expense of bias, and more importantly there is little guidance about how to actually undersmooth in practice, so it is mostly a technical device.
-In practice we suggest taking the approach of \textcite{wasserman2006all} and others, by expressing uncertainty about the estimator $\hat\theta_h(a)$ using confidence intervals centered at the smoothed data-dependent parameter $\theta_h(a)$.
-For example, if $\hat\pi$ is consistent then pointwise Wald 95\% confidence intervals are given by
+It is sometimes assumed that the bias term is $o(1/\sqrt{nh})$ and thus asymptotically negligible (e.g., by assuming $h=o(n^{-1/5})$ so that $nh^5 \rightarrow 0$); this is called undersmoothing and technically allows for the construction of valid confidence bands around $\theta(a)$.
+However, there is little guidance about how to actually undersmooth in practice, so it is mostly a technical device.
+We follow \citet{wasserman2006all} and others by expressing uncertainty about the estimator $\hat\theta_h(a)$ using confidence intervals centered at the smoothed data-dependent parameter $\theta^*_h(a)$.
+For example, under the conditions of Theorem 3, pointwise Wald 95\% confidence intervals can be constructed with $\hat\theta_h(a) \pm 1.96 \hat\sigma/\sqrt{n}$, where $\hat\sigma^2$ is the $(1,1)$ element of the sandwich variance estimate $\Pn\{ \boldsymbol{\hat\varphi}_{ha}(\bZ)^{\otimes 2}\}$ based on the estimated efficient influence function for $\boldsymbol\beta_h(a)$ given by